neoforged/.github/primers/1.21.9/index.md

         - `$Unbaked#bake` now takes in a `SpecialModelRenderer$BakingContext` instead of an `EntityModelSet`
     - `SpecialModelRenderers#createBlockRenderers` now takes in a `SpecialModelRenderer$BakingContext` instead of an `EntityModelSet`
     - `StandingSignSpecialRenderer` now takes in a `MaterialSet` and a `Model$Simple` instead of a `Model`
+- `net.minecraft.client.renderer.state`
+    - `BlockBreakingRenderState` - The render state for how far the current block has been broken.
+    - `BlockOutlineRenderState` - The render state for the outline of a block via its `VoxelShape`s.
+    - `CameraRenderState` - The render state of the camera.
+    - `LevelRenderState` - The render state of the dynamic features in a level.
+    - `ParticleGroupRenderState` - The render state for a group of particles.
+    - `ParticlesRenderState` - The render state for all particles.
+    - `QuadParticleRenderState` - The render group state for all single quad particles.
+    - `SkyRenderState` - The render state of the sky, including the moon and stars.
+    - `WeatherRenderState` - The render state of the current weather.
+    - `WorldBorderRenderState` - The render state of the world border.
 - `net.minecraft.client.renderer.texture`
     - `SkinTextureDownloader` is now an instance class rather than a static method holder, taking in a `Proxy`, `TextureManager`, and the main thread `Executor`
         - Most methods that were previously static are now instance methods